-Result for 2022/23 Company -280.11% (2021/22 Company -193.4%)
+Result for 2023/24 Company 138.89% (2022/23 Company -280.11%)

 This metric result demonstrates that there is operating surplus generated to meet the interest charges on its loans.
+The results for the RP also include the Community Alarm Telecare Service which has now transferred to an alternative provider.